nachiket-kumar/terraform-interview-notes/Readme.md

 }
 ```

+- AWS provider version: `5.36.9`
+- AWS provider version: `5.37.0`
+- AWS provider version: `5.3.1`
+- AWS provider version: `5.36.3`

+Correct Ans--

+The version `5.36.9` satisfies the constraint expression "~> 5.36.0" as it falls within the same minor version range (5.36.x).

-The version "5.36.9" satisfies the constraint expression "~> 5.36.0" as it falls within the same minor version range (5.36.x).
+The version `5.36.3` satisfies the constraint expression "~> 5.36.0" as it falls within the same minor version range (5.36.x).

+Explanation--

-In Terraform, required_providers act as traffic controllers for your infrastructure tools.
+In Terraform, `required_providers` act as traffic controllers for your infrastructure tools.
 They ensure all modules use the right versions of providers like AWS or Azure, avoiding compatibility issues and guaranteeing everyone plays by the same rules.
 Think of them as a clear roadmap for your infrastructure setup, leading to consistent, predictable, and secure deployments.

 A version constraint is a string literal containing one or more conditions, which are separated by commas.